Human Chorionic Gonadotropin (HCG) – Everything You Should Know About

 • Collection of the sample usually involves collecting urine in a sterile container and dispensing the sample on a pregnancy stick using a dropper or directly using the pregnancy stick to collect the sample.
 This varies from brand to brand.

 Urine samples collected at home give you a result almost immediately.
-Most of the home pregnancy kits will make you wait for about 10 mins for a result.
+Most of the home pregnancy kits will make you wait for about 2-10 minutes for a result, but waiting for at least 10 minutes gives much more accurate results (7).
 There is a larger risk of false positives with home pregnancy kits than lab tests.

 The procedure for collection of a urine sample at the hospital usually involves collecting the sample in a container that the hospital provides.
 Listen carefully to the lab technician’s instructions and follow them, once the sample is collected the technician will send it to the lab for analysis.
 Once the result is analysed, you can either pick it up from them or have them send it to you.
-The risk of a false positive still exists with lab collected samples but it is lower than those of the home collected samples.
+The risk of a false positive still exists with lab-collected samples, but it is lower than that of the home-collected samples.

 Risk of Blood Tests